ksuryak/scrape_soy_milk/README.md

 # scrape_soy_milk

-This project helps to get the soy milk details from Amazon webpage.
+This project helps to get the soy milk details from Amazon webpages.